Future of Stardom Championship

 The Future of Stardom Championship (フューチャー・オブ・スターダム王座, Fu~yūchā Obu Sutādamu Ōza) is a women's professional wrestling championship owned by the World Wonder Ring Stardom promotion.
 The title was introduced on February 18, 2018, and the inaugural champion was crowned on March 28, when Starlight Kid defeated Shiki Shibusawa in the finals of a five-woman single-elimination tournament.
 Initially, in order for a wrestler to challenge for the title, they must have been under twenty years old or have less than two years of experience in professional wrestling.
-But on December 20, 2020, the experience level requirement for the title was changed from two years to less than three years of wrestling experience, regardless of the wrestler's age.
+But on December 20, 2020, the experience level requirement for the title was changed from two years to less than three years of wrestling experience, however wrestlers under 20 may still challenge regardless of years' experience.
+In 2022, the championship became the property of Stardom's developmental sub-brand of New Blood alongside the New Blood Tag Team Championship.

 Like most professional wrestling championships, the title is won as a result of a scripted match.
-There have been a total of nine reigns shared among nine different wrestlers and two vacancies.
-The current champion is God's Eye's Ami Sourei who is in her first reign.
+There have been a total of thirteen reigns shared among thirteen different wrestlers and two vacancies.
+The current champion is Hanako who is in her first reign.
+She won the title by defeating Hina at Stardom In Korakuen in Tokyo, Japan on September 27, 2025.